Vyral/base-template/_posts/2025-02-07-how-did-the-twin-cities-housing-market-perform-in-2024.md

 Closed sales remained relatively stable, showing a modest 1.8% increase from 44,357 in 2023 to 45,145 in 2024.
 With the 2025 spring market already underway, it could be an ideal time to maximize a home’s value.
 Homeowners may be sitting on a goldmine and can easily check their estimated home value online.

 As market conditions continue to evolve, staying informed is crucial for making the right real estate decisions.
 The 2025 market holds plenty of opportunities and it is a great time to explore your options.
-If you have questions or need guidance, don't hesitate to reach out.
+If you have questions or need guidance, don’t hesitate to reach out.
 You can call me at **(612) 360 1670** or send an email to [john@johnschustergroup.com](mailto:john@johnschustergroup.com).
 I look forward to hearing from you.